 One of the most powerful aspects of computational chemistry, biochemistry, and structural biology is the ability to create stunning images of our work.
 Our images are able to explain complex ideas and allow non-computational scientists the ability to understand our research.
-To highlight this aspect of the computational science, the COMP Division of ACS sponsors the Graduate Student and Post Doc Image Competition.
+To highlight this aspect of the computational science, the COMP Division of ACS and NVIDIA sponsors the COMP Image Competition.

-The winning image will grace the cover of COMP's New Orleans ACS brochure along with being @acsCOMPprog's twitter header.
+The winning image will grace COMP's @acsCOMPprog's twitter header.

 Criteria and Prize

-Submissions for the Indianapolis ACS meeting (fall 2013) The COMP Graduate Student and Post Doc Image Competition are now being accepted!
-Images are due by 5pm Eastern Time on Friday, April 12, 2013.
+Submissions for the San Francisco ACS meeting (fall 2014) COMP Image Competition are now being accepted!
+Images are due by 5pm Eastern Time on Friday, April 18, 2014.
 Please email your image to emilio.esposito AT gmail.com .
 One image per artist.
-The creator of the winning image will be notified via email by May 1, 2013.
+The creator of the winning image will be notified via email in May 2014.

 For additional information, please contact Emilio Xavier Esposito, PhD (Phone: 517.639.0684; Skype: emilio DOT xavier DOT esposito; Email: emilio.esposito AT gmail.com)